 Be sure to replace the example settings with the settings for your actual SMTP server.
 Finding these settings is outside of the scope of this document, but most email providers have some way of sending emails using SMTP.
 You can also use Amazon’s Simple Email Service for testing.

-directory.
+In the data directory, create an emailTemplates directory.
 In that directory, create files called

-.
+creation.txt and creation.html.
 These files should contain the text and html (respective) that should be sent

 in the email.

-method on the User object to send an email whenever a
+As an example, we’ll modify the beforeSchemaValidation method on the User object to send an email whenever a

 new User object is created.
 Replace the default User schema javascript with the following: